ClaudiusMinimus/Create_Potato_Forge/server/README.txt

-Thank you for downloading Create Potato server!
+Thank you for downloading Create on a Potato PC server!

 1. To install forge, read "How To Install Servers" by  Kreezxil at: https://kreezcraft.com/info__trashed/servers/how-to-install-servers/